Shows

 Sponsorship:

-Sponsors are the life blood of the Westfield Riding Club’s Horse shows and other activities.
-Your sponsorship will help cover the cost of awards & prizes, judges, trail ride fees, clinicians, and other expenses related to our activities.
+Sponsors are the lifeline of the Westfield Riding Club’s Horse shows and other activities.
+Sponsorships will help cover the cost of awards & prizes, judges, and other expenses related to our activities.
 We could not do it without you!
-Click here to go to our Sponsorship page and become a WRC Horse Show Sponsor today!
+Please stay tuned for our new sponsorship form!

 Show Program & Registration: